VMFAT-502: The 1970s and 1980s

-The squadron flew the F-4B "Phantom" until June 30, 1970, when it was re-commissioned in a cadre status, awaiting delivery of the first Marine AV-8A Harrier on April 16, 1971.
+The squadron flew the F-4B Phantom until 30 June 1970, when it was re-commissioned in a cadre status, awaiting delivery of the first Marine AV-8A Harrier on 16 April 1971.
 The squadron was the first Marine Corps squadron to receive the AV-8A and upon acceptance of the AV-8A.
 Upon reassignment to the 1st Marine Aircraft Wing, VMA-513 departed the U.S. during July 1974 aboard the USS Tripoli (LPH-10) for MCAS Iwakuni, and a six-plane detachment left in September 1974 for a six-month Mediterranean cruise aboard the USS Guam (LPH-9).
-During November 1976, VMA-513 returned to the United States and was assigned to Marine Combat Crew Readiness Training Group 10 at MCAS Yuma, Arizona (re-designated Marine Aircraft Group 13 on October 1, 1987).
+During November 1976, VMA-513 returned to the United States and was assigned to Marine Combat Crew Readiness Training Group 10 at MCAS Yuma, Arizona (re-designated Marine Aircraft Group 13 on 1 October 1987).

 VMA-513 deployed as part of HMM-265 (REIN) ‘Dragons’ aboard USS Tarawa (LHA-1) as part of Task Group 76.3/Amphibious Ready Group Alfa/Amphibious Squadron Seven, from 14 October 1980, visiting Subic Bay, PI and participating in exercises Valiant Blitz in the Philippines, Amphibious Squadron Seven spent almost a week at Phattaya Beach, from 22 to 27 December, before moving on to Singapore where she arrived on the 30th.
 After operations in Diego Garcia where Amphibious Squadron Seven's embarked Marines carried out a landing exercise between 28 and 30 January, they headed south east for exercise Valiant Usher 81-3 off Lancelin, Western Australia with units of the Australian Military.
 After Valiant Usher off Western Australia, VMA-513 and Amphibious Squadron One conducted an R&R visit to Perth/Fremantle, Western Australia from 8–13 February 1981.
 The squadron later took part in exercises Team Spirit 81 and Valiant Flex 81-2 at Pusan (Busan) South Korea.
 VMA-513 arrived back at MCAS Yuma, AZ on or about 16 April 1981.

 In October 1987, the squadron received the improved AV-8B Harrier II.